Greg Miller Big Year Series

 Length of Tour

-Day 2 : Magee Marsh WA for warblers and migrants
+Day 2 : Magee Marsh and nearby hotspots for warblers and migrants.

-Day 3 : Ottawa NWR and Metzger WA for migrants, waterfowl and shorebirds
+Day 3 : Ottawa NWR and Howard Marsh for migrants, waterfowl and shorebirds

 Day 4 : Oak Openings for grassland and woodland breeders

-Day 5 : Magee Marsh WA for warblers and migrants
+Day 5 : Magee Marsh and Maumee Bay for warblers and migrants

-Day 6 : Transfer to Grayling, Michigan with stop for Cerulean Warbler
+Day 6 : Michigan for Cerulean Warbler and Henslow’s Sparrow

-Day 7 : Kirtland’s Warbler; transfer to Detroit
+Day 7 : Kirtland’s Warbler and travel to Tawas Point

 If we are lucky the adjacent cattails marshes may yield the secretive King Rail along with singing Lincoln’s Sparrows.
 In recent years the endangered Kirtland’s Warbler has made a rare appearance in this hotspot, and we hope to be just as lucky.
 On one evening there will be an optional dusk outing to watch American Woodcock display near to the Black Swamp Bird Observatory.